 The investigation of Continuous Communities needs to focus on human-centred experiences.

 Continuous Communities is the fifth year of a five-year research trajectory set by the IwB to explore Regional Ecologies, an approach that emphasizes the study of the regional scale of cities and their surrounding areas.

 The Regional Ecologies Project is a research approach that zeros in on five different city-region types: gateway cities, divided places, interstitial zones, symbiotic regions and continuous communities.
 Importantly, these categories are not exclusive; they are research themes from which the Institute is building a greater understanding of Regional Ecologies.

 In 2013-14, the IwB worked with the theme of Gateway Cities, looking at three case study cities that serve as gateways to their respective regions–Toronto, New York City, and Chicago.
 The 2014-15, Connecting Divided Places project, investigated the social, economic, environmental, and cultural divisions in Chicago, Eastpointe (Detroit), and Toronto.
 In 2015-16, the IwB shifted gears and looked at a small region in southwestern Ireland called County Kerry.
 Defining County Kerry as an ‘Interstitial Zone’, a place ‘in-between’ that has potential to be a future area of influence and vitality, the IwB students looked at ways to promote sustainable economic development in the region.
-For the 2016-17 Symbiotic Regions project, the IwB is conducting a project with Waterfront Toronto and looking at the revitalization of Toronto’s waterfront into a regional hub.
+For the 2016-17 Symbiotic Regions project, the IwB conducted a project with Waterfront Toronto and looked at the revitalization of Toronto’s waterfront into a regional hub.